 The correct way you use an elliptical machine will mean a more effective workout by exercising the right muscle groups, increasing the heart rate and lessen the risk of stress on the neck shoulders and back.

-To get the most from your new shiny cross-training machine it’s recommended to change the format of the exercise program regularly.
+To get the most from your new shiny cross-training machine I would recommend you change the format of the exercise program regularly.

 Most good elliptical machines have pre-set programs that will include interval training, speed, variable resistance etc. These will not only challenge your body but a bit of spice into the workouts not allowing complacency.

-More and more available are training distractions which can let you connect to an in-built screen, your tv or app-based programs on a smart device which means you can ‘dial in’ to realty scenes and other users and coaches.
+More and more available are training distractions that can let you connect to an in-built screen, your tv or app-based programs on a smart device which means you can ‘dial in’ to reality scenes and other users and coaches.